ALiangLiang/vue-webpack-chrome-extension-template/README.md

 # install vue-cli
 $ npm install -g vue-cli
 # create a new project using the template
-$ vue init vue-webpack-chrome-extension-template my-project
+$ vue init ALiangLiang/vue-webpack-chrome-extension-template my-project
 # install dependencies and go!
 $ cd my-project
 $ npm install # or yarn